Where the clouds are hung

-Jonathan Livingston Seagull is a novella by Richard Bach published in 1970.
-It is a fable about a seagull who dreams of more than a dreary day-to-day life of squabbling for food and teaches himself to fly farther and faster than any bird could imagine.
-He suffers terribly in the course of his journey of self-discovery: both physical trauma from the stresses that he puts on his body and ostracization from the Flock, who cannot begin to understand the idea of a seagull who just wants to fly.
+Jonathan Livingston Seagull is a 1970 novella by Richard Bach.
+It is a fable about a seagull who dreams of more than a dreary day-to-day life of squabbling for food, and teaches himself to fly farther and faster than any bird could imagine.
+But he suffers terribly in the course of his journey of self-discovery: both physical trauma from the stresses he puts on his body and ostracism from the Flock, who cannot begin to understand the idea of a seagull who just wants to fly.

-Dying on the wing after a long life of isolation, he ascends to a higher level of spiritual existence and discovers that he's not the first to do so.
-Unlike his new peers, however, he chooses to return to the mundane world to teach others to follow in his path.
+Dying on the wing after a long life of isolation, Jonathan ascends to a higher level of spiritual existence, where he discovers that he's not the first to have done so.
+Unlike his new peers, however, Jonathan chooses to return to the mundane world to teach others to follow in his path.

 The book was adapted into a feature film in 1973 with an award-winning musical score by Neil Diamond.
 Bach would continue the themes of reincarnation, transcendence, and higher realities in Illusions: The Adventures of a Reluctant Messiah; both novels were highly influential in the spiritual movements of The '70s.

 - All-Loving Hero: Jonathan.
 Even after his exile, he mantained a kind-hearted and serene nature, going so far as forgiving his flock.